harp37/ColorHarmonyAnalysis/README.md

 HSL Color Space - Analyzing colors by hue, saturation, and lightness provides insight into their visual and emotional impact

 💡 Applications
-Color Harmony Picker is perfect for:
+Color Harmony Analysis is perfect for:

 Designers creating cohesive brand identities or UI color schemes Artists exploring color palettes for their artwork